 NOTE: A single up arrow displays for abnormal high result and 2 up arrows for critical high value.

-NOTE: A single down arrow displays for abnormal low result and 2 down arrows for critical low value.
+A single down arrow displays for abnormal low result and 2 down arrows for critical low value.

-20. When patient testing is completed, the StatStrip Glucose Hospital Meter System should be cleaned and disinfected after use before testing with a new patient.
-For cleaning and disinfecting instructions, see Section 5.2.
+20. When patient testing is completed, the StatStrip Glucose Hospital Meter System should be cleaned and disinfected after use prior to testing with a new patient.
+For cleaning and disinfecting instructions, see Section 6.3.